elchic00/CunyFirst-front/README.md

 ### A react remake of the cunyfirst website.

 * Using an Express + PostgreSQL backend to handle the data.
-* MaterialUI for styling components.
+* MaterialUI for styling components, Swal alert for pop-ups, and RTK Query from the Redux Toolkit to handle API request.

 Hosted here: https://elchic00.github.io/CunyFirst-front/